 2. Your driver’s license is Class C, M or CM.
 You can not renew a Class A, B, or commercial driver’s license online.

-3. Your driver’s license expires in less than 2 years or has been expired for less than 2 years.
+3. Your driver’s license expires in less than 2 years or has expired for less than 2 years.

 4. You are at least 18 years old and your driver’s license has full of privileges.